juliagu01/Tumble/Tumble/doc/readme.txt

-      PlayButton - a button that directs players to the game screen PauseButton - a button that directs players to the pause screen RestartButton - a button that directs players to a restarted game MuteButton - a button that toggles the game's volume (unused) screens
+      PlayButton - a button that directs players to the game screen PauseButton - a button that directs players to the pause screen RestartButton - a button that directs players to a restarted game MuteButton - a button that toggles the game's volume screens
       StartScreen - the game's cover page
       GameScreen - the game's main screen